Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Discussion

 \section{Discussion}

-The GHD-GLS approach for flexible clustering of high-dimensional data was introduced.
-We developed the GHD-GLS based on a mixture of GHDs while including a penalty term in the likelihood constraining the component-specified concentration matrices, which enables the association structure of variables vary across the mixture components.
-The gamma-Lasso penalty proposed herein, enabled us to develop an analytically feasible EM algorithm.
+The GHD-GLS approach for flexible clustering of high-dimensional data was developed based on a mixture of generalized hyperbolic distributions with a penalty term in the likelihood constraining the component-specific concentration matrices.
+This allows the association structure of the variables to vary across the mixture components.
+The gamma-lasso penalty used herein enabled the development of an analytically feasible EM algorithm.
 The BIC with effective number of non-zero parameters was used for model selection.
-The first simulation study investigated the model's sensitivity to different values of the gamma hyperparameters as well as the effectiveness of BIC in choosing the correct model.
-We showed good performance on estimating the sparse component covariance matrices in Experiment 2.
-Comparing the GHD-GLS, PGMM, FM-CFUST, MGHD, and MGHFA yielded some interesting results.
-When the dimensionality was low, the FM-CFUST and MGHD approach gave similar classification results when compared to GHD-GLS.
-However, the GHD-GLS was able to find different sparse correlation structures among variables, leading to a simpler interpretation of the clustering results.
-Moreover, in Experiment 3, we showed the FM-CFUST and MGHD failed to converge consistently when the dimensionality reached 50.
-Although the PGMM and MGHFA were able to fit higher dimensional data, it required a pre-specified dimension of the latent variables.
-When fitted to the breast cancer diagnostic data, the GHD-GLS approach gave superior classification performance when compared to the chosen MGHD and MGHFA.
+Three simulation studies were carried out to illustrate the proposed GHD-GLS approach and compare with PGMM, MGHD and MGHFA.
+The GHD-GLS approach was also applied to two real datasets and its performance was compared to the MGHD and MGHFA approaches.
+In the case of the Movehub dataset, the dimensionality was low and the GHD-GLS approach identified three groups, splitting apart the first group that the MGHD approach discovered.
+Moreover, the GHD-GLS approach was able to find different sparse correlation structures among variables, leading to a simpler interpretation of the clustering results.
+When fitted to the breast cancer diagnostic data, which is often used for benchmarking, the GHD-GLS approach gave superior classification performance when compared to the chosen MGHD and MGHFA.
+Future work will consider extension of the GHD-GLS approach to the matrix-variate paradigm, where it will be interesting to compare its performance to other approaches \citep[e.g.][]{gallaugher20}.